 Having kids means that you are sure to lose the majority of your alone time.
-If you prefer to spend your time in the bathroom alone, like to read in a quiet space for a couple of hours after work, or enjoy silent Saturdays with a bottle of wine, parenting will throw you a curveball.
+If you prefer to spend your time in the bathroom alone, like to read in a quiet space for a couple of hours after work or enjoy silent Saturdays with a bottle of wine, parenting will throw you a curveball.

 While this question gauges how much you are willing to give your time to another human being, it doesn’t tell the quiz-taker that all parents experience this curveball.
-Before parenthood, a lot of people did things and had time for activities that they might have to put on the back burner once kids come into the picture.
+Before parenthood, many people did things and had time for activities that they might have to put on the back burner once kids come into the picture.
 While you might not be able to see giving up your beloved Saturdays, becoming a parent has ways of changing your entire outlook.

 - Do you feel annoyed, indifferent, or useful when you take care of someone else?

 Parenting is taking care of another person constantly.
 This is especially true with a newborn.
-You have to ensure that they are fed, bathed, clothed, change their diapers, and are sleeping safely.
+You have to ensure that they are fed, bathed, clothed, change their diapers, and sleep safely.
 If you feel annoyed when you take care of other people, would you get annoyed caring for your own child?
 If you’re indifferent, would you be happy to take care of your baby?
 Finding out how it feels to be responsible for another life is something that most people only experience in parenthood.

 - Do you feel pressured to have children?

 A lot of adults feel the pressure to have children of their own.
 Sometimes this pressure comes from your partner.
 Other times it is from your parents that want to become grandparents.
 Even society expects adults to have children.
-If you are married and do not have children, you have likely been questioned as to when you are going to start.
+If you are married and do not have children, you have likely been questioned as to when you will start.
 Feeling that pressure can convince you that you want kids, but it doesn’t mean that you do.

-Being pressured into kids also could mean that you simply aren’t ready for children.
+Being pressured into having kids also could mean that you aren’t ready for children.
 You could very well want to be a parent someday, but today is not that day.
-Answering yes to this question will tell the quiz that you are pressured and do not actually want kids.
-There is no accounting for being ready or having kids in the future.
+Answering yes to this question will tell the kids quiz(/ebook article/questionnaire) that you are pressured and do not actually want kids.
+There is no accounting for being ready to have kids in the future.

 - When imagining a future with kids, what do you think of first?

 This is an eye-opening question.
 Your first instinct regarding children of your own is probably one that you can trust.
 A question like this can truly help you to determine if you want to have kids one day.
 A kids quiz, ebook articles, and even professional questionnaires are unlikely to tap into your gut instinct as effectively as a quick, gut-check reaction.

 - Are you prepared for your finances to change with the addition of a child?

 A big fear that potential parents have is the cost of a child.
 Your finances will likely see a big change when you have kids.
-In fact, even if you and your partner decide to continue working at the same job and have the same hours as before you had a child, you will have to buy a number of things for them that you might not have thought about.
-In addition to the diapers, clothing, and baby food, you might have co-pays for unexpected doctor visits and prescriptions, expensive daycare fees, and the natural wipes that don’t break out your baby’s bottom.
+In fact, even if you and your partner decide to continue working at the same job and have the same hours as before you had a child, you will have to buy several things for them that you might not have thought about.
+In addition to the diapers, clothing, and baby food, you might have co-pays for unexpected doctor visits and prescriptions, expensive daycare fees, and natural wipes that don’t break out your baby’s bottom.

 - Can you put someone else’s needs above your own?

 Putting aside selfish desires is a requirement for parenting.
-For selfish people, this is the most challenging part of parenting.
-However, once you become a parent the things that you once thought you had to have become less and less important.
+For many selfish people, this is the most challenging part of parenting.
+However, once you become a parent, the things that you once thought you had to have become less and less important.
 Putting the needs of others above your own was probably harder when it wasn’t your own child.
 As a parent, you need your child to be healthy and happy.

 Finding the Solution